kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - He may have been scared of Gloria.
 - Someone will be able to confirm.

+#### A dashing, Heathcliff-sort, good-looking younger man with lots of black hair

+- Something purple about him.
+- Wearing black with some purple..
+- The handsome man in amongst the three other brutes; a pic I saw repeatedly on X but never screenshot for some strange reason.

+#### An older man maybe

+- With a burgundy shirt open at the top.
+- I wonder if I've mixed this memory up with someone else.

-### A man possibly called Bruno, with at least one son called Bruno
+### A man called Bruno, with at least one son called Bruno

 - A similarly tall but even larger, lumbering man was a key component of the switcheroo trumpet-teacher team.
 - He was one of the main men starring in the [chamber music concert](../../timeline/2023/may.md#chamber-music-concert) with Carmen Cano in attendance (masquerading or not) as Pablo's mum.